-Legal Standard If binoculars are used to view public areas , then: ☐ There are no restrictions. f binoculars are used to observe inside a home , then: You may use binoculars to observe that which would have been observable with the naked eye .
-You only need to be able to see the item, not necessarily know what it is.
-However, if the item is completely hidden from view, using binoculars to view the item likely violates an occupant's reasonable expectation of privacy; but ☐ This restriction does not apply when conducting an investigation with exigency (hot pursuit, fresh pursuit, surround and call-out, etc.).
+Legal Standard If binoculars are used to view public areas , then: ☐ There are no restrictions .
+If binoculars are used to observe inside a home , then: You may use binoculars to observe that which would have been observable with the naked eye .
+You only need to be able to see the item, not necessarily know what it is However, if the item is completely hidden from view, using binoculars to view the item likely violates an occupant's reasonable expectation of privacy; but ☐ This restriction does not apply when conducting ar investigation with exigency (hot pursuit, fresh pursuit surround and call-out, etc.).

-These cases represent persuasive authority from other courts outside of South Carolina and the 4th Circuit.
-Though not binding, they have been selected for inclusion here because if officers in South Carolina find themselves in a similar situation, the outcome will likely be the same, at least in federal court.
+These cases represent persuasive authority from other courts outside of Missouri and the 8th Circuit.
+Though not binding, they have been selected for inclusion here because if officers in Missouri find themselves in a similar situation, the outcome will likely be the same, at least in federal court.